b. E-Verse: n. Universe as seen by poet, raconteur, and blogger Ernest Hilbert

 Hilbert received his doctorate in English Literature from Oxford University, where he earlier completed a Master’s Degree and founded the Oxford Quarterly.
 While there, he studied with James Fenton and Jon Stallworthy.
 He was the poetry editor for Random House’s magazine Bold Type in New York City for several years and later edited the magazine nowCulture.
 He works as a rare book dealer and lives in Philadelphia with his wife, Lynn Makowsky, a classical archaeologist.
+He teaches a course in the art of the opera libretto at the low-residency MFA program at Western State University of Colorado.
 To visit Hilbert’s author website, click here.

 He created E-Verse Radio in the summer of 1999 as a regular means of harassment for friends, enemies, and fellow readers.
 It currently enjoys over 40,000 unique readers each month, including Pulitzer Prize-winning authors, truck drivers, MIT professors, and stunt men.
 You may send electronic mail to E-Verse Radio at ernest @ everseradio .com.